On this page:

 Criteria for Satisfactory Progress:

-3. Students must earn a numerical grade of at least a 2.0 in all MATH courses and major courses, including PHIL courses for the Philosophy option and STAT courses, among other subjects, for the Teach Prep option.
-Courses that could be used to satisfy major requirements must be taken on a graded basis; including summer quarter.
+- Students must earn a numerical grade of at least a 2.0 in all MATH major courses that could be used to satisfy major requirements, including summer quarter, PHIL courses for the Philosophy option and STAT courses, among other subjects, for the Teach Prep option.
 Courses taken as satisfactory/not satisfactory cannot be used towards major requirements and thus violate this policy.

 Review and Notification of Progress